siriusphp/upload/README.md

 }
 ```

+You can see the aggregator and handlers in action in the [tests/web/index.php](/siriusphp/upload/blob/master/tests/fixitures/sample_file.jpg)

 ## How it works

 1. Uploaded file is validated against the rules.
 By default the library will check if the upload is valid (ie: no errors during upload)